 Injury Attorneys | Restoring LivesTM

-Courts have been expanding what is recoverable under the uninsured and under insured claims.
-In State Farm Mut.
+Courts have been expanding what is recoverable under UM/UIM claims.
+State Farm Mut.
 Auto.
 Ins.
 Co. v.
-Jakupko 881 N.E.2d 654 (Ind., 2008) held that an insured passengers’ emotional distress as result of automobile accident was “sickness” and, thus, “bodily injury” within the meaning of automobile policy and its “each person” limit of under insured motorist (UIM) coverage for all damages for bodily injury to one person.
+Jakupko 881 N.E.2d 654 (Ind., 2008) held that an insured passengers’ emotional distress as result of automobile accident was “sickness” and, thus, “bodily injury” within the meaning of automobile policy and its “each person” limit of UIM coverage for all damages for bodily injury to one person.

 If you or a loved one have been injured as a result of a car crash, you are urged to contact the Indianapolis Automobile Accident Attorneys of Wilson Kehoe Winingham.
 The lawyers at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.